azaaaa7/Car-Price-Prediction-Project/README.md

-# Car Price Prediction
+# Car Price Prediction by Azhar Neroth
-Given Project is a ML regression model to predict car price.
-For this project a kaggle dataset of used cars was used.
-The model used for this project was Random Forest Regressor.
+This is an ML project to predict car prices.
+A kaggle dataset of used cars was used.
+The model used was Random Forest Regressor.

-Data Collection:
+Data Collection: [from cardekho.com]
 [Car Price Prediction](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho) from Kaggle